Skip to main content

 Observability & Monitoring

-• .NET Aspire telemetry (logs, metrics, traces) with OpenTelemetry integration
+• Aspire telemetry (logs, metrics, traces) with OpenTelemetry integration

 • Dashboards in Azure Monitor/Grafana for real-time visibility